eosishtar/NetCore/README.md

-A simple API to upload images with a front end to view the images
+This is a simple API to upload images, save them in a databse and allow users to view the images from a front end.